 Wild Asparagus, properly known as ornithogalum pyrencaicum (asperge des bois), is delicious served cold, tossed in salads and hot as a side to roast chicken, for example or to decorate tarts and pies.

 Its taste is more a cross between asparagus, French green beans and peas.
-Only needs brief cooking as the spears are so thin.
+They only need brief cooking as the spears are so thin.
 Boil briefly for a minute or best sautéd in a little butter or olive oil.

 What Goes Best with Asparagus?